tomweering/D2_project/README.md

 avoid for and while loops; don't iterate through numpy arrays

 always use clear and informative naming convention and produce readable code: use an excessive amount of comments

+# Overview

+Below is an overview of all important codes to make browsing through this page a bit more straightforward.

+ - Related to vector filtering and orientation:
+ - Related to streamline generation and spacing:
+ - Related to stacking: